Gender-Inclusive Housing

 What if I am a first-year student over the age of 18 who identifies as transgender, or I do not feel comfortable living in a gender-segregated housing arrangement?

-Transgender students and other individuals with specific needs are valued members of the on campus living community at Ohio State.
-Incoming first-year students can request gender-inclusive housing.
-To assist students in choosing the housing option most comfortable for them, Housing and Residence Education can offer guidance.
-Those interested can call 614-292-8266 or email housing@osu.edu for consultation.
+Transgender students and other individuals with specific needs are valued members of the on campus living community at The Ohio State University.
+Students can request gender-inclusive housing.

 Does Gender-Inclusive Housing cost more than other on-campus housing options?

 No. The cost of living in gender-inclusive rooms adheres to the same housing rates as other housing option on campus.
-Visit University Housing to review on-campus housing rates.
+Visit the Housing and Residence Education website to review on-campus housing rates.

 Why do people choose to live in Gender-Inclusive Housing?